 Testing things like new data sets and campaigns are crucial to finding what works for any particular brand.

-Do you have any optimization recommendations or best practices when it comes to starting a 1-to-1 marketing campaign?
+Do you have any optimization recommendations or best practices when it comes to starting a one-to-one marketing campaign?

 With all new initiatives, there must be a “walk before you run” approach that allows advertisers to find the correct balance between scale and granularity.